Skip to main content

 Quorum-based recovery

-It is strongly recommended that you set up two or more delegated access users for MFA recovery, with a consensus policy requiring both to approve before an MFA policy can be deleted.
+It is strongly recommended that your Organization considers setting up two or more delegated access users for MFA recovery, with a consensus policy requiring both or more to approve before an MFA policy can be deleted.
 This prevents any single party from removing a user’s MFA protections.
 To set this up:

 1. Create two delegated access users in the sub-organization, each with an API key controlled by different parties in the parent organization.